A woman has been banned from her favourite restaurant after complaining about the food on six out of her seven most recent visits.

 Kelly Smith, from Wales, said she was "livid" after she received a letter from the owners of her local branch of the Beefeater pub chain, which asked her not to return.

-The 36-year-old said she regularly visited the pub in Coldra in Wales with her eight-year-old son as he was a fan of the garlic bread, while she liked taking advantage of discounts offered through the eatery's rewards club.
+The 36-year-old said she regularly visited the pub in Coldra in Wales with her 8-year-old son as he was a fan of the garlic bread, and she liked taking advantage of discounts offered through the eatery's rewards club.

 She told the South Wales Argus she had made a "handful of complaints" in the past two months, and had received refunds as a result.

-But Ms Smith denied purposely complaining in order to get freebies.
+But Smith denied purposely complaining to get freebies.